FAQs/Myths and Facts

 - Learn about sexual assault and its impact on society.

-- Speak out against sexual assault and sexual violence – even the “little things” that might seem less important, like language that degrades women or makes a joke out of sexual assault.
+- Speak out against sexual assault and sexual violence – including language that degrades women or makes a joke out of sexual assault.

-- Change the conversation – move from victim-blaming dialogue to offender accountability when you here sexual assault discussed.
+- Change the conversation – move from victim-blaming dialogue to offender accountability when you hear sexual assault discussed.